pratikdatey/Pratik_model/README.md

 # Pratik_model
 - The best thing about this package is that you don’t have to train and predict every classification or regression algorithm to check performance.
-- This package directly gives you output performance on different models.
+This package directly gives you output performance on 13 different algorithms.

 # How to use it
  Check Pratik_Model_Package.ipynb file on Github for referance.